-- Pain scales: These may help measure how much pain you feel.
-There are many pain scales that include numbers or faces.
-Your caregiver may ask you to rate the pain on a scale of 0 to 10.
+- Pain scales help measure the amount of pain you feel.
+Pain scales may include numbers or faces.
+Your healthcare provider may ask you to rate the pain on a scale of 0 to 10.

-- Imaging tests: You may need imaging tests to look for the cause of your cancer pain.
-These may include x-rays, a CT scan, and a MRI test.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, CT, or MRI may be used to find the cause of your cancer pain.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 What is non-pharmacologic treatment for cancer pain?

 These therapies are used in addition to medicine to decrease or control cancer pain.
-Talk to your caregiver to find out which therapy is right for you.
+Talk to your healthcare provider about the right therapy for you.

-- Electrical stimulation: This uses a device that sends mild and safe electrical signals.
+- Electrical stimulation uses a device that sends mild and safe electrical signals.
 These signals decrease your pain when used over a painful body part.

-- Surgery and other procedures: Your caregiver may use ultrasound, radio waves, thermal (heat), or laser therapy to relieve your pain.
-Surgery may also be needed to help relieve your pain.
-This may include cutting nerves or repairing joints that are the cause of your chronic pain.
+- Surgery and other procedures, such as ultrasound, radio waves, thermal (heat), or laser therapy may help relieve your pain.
+Surgery may include cutting nerves or repairing joints that are the cause of your chronic pain.

 - Meditation: This therapy teaches you how to focus inside yourself.
 The goal of meditation is to help you feel more calm and peaceful.

-- Hypnosis: A caregiver will put you in a trancelike state and then suggest things that may help you manage pain.
+- Hypnosis is used to put you in a trancelike state and then suggest things that may help you manage pain.